-In case of severe weather conditions, please listen to the following radio and TV stations, as they will be informed about school closings, late starts, or early dismissals.
+In case of severe weather conditions, please look at the school website, app, Facebook and Twitter for the most up to date information.
+Information can also be found by listening to the following radio and TV stations, as they will be informed about school closings, late starts, or early dismissals.
 With limited personnel and phone lines, it is best not to call the schools for this information.

 How the decision is made: